 \subsubsection{Constructing the embedding space}

-The goal of $f$ and $g$ is to map $OBS$ and $ESM$ to a shared embedding space, where $f(OBS)$ and $g(ESM)$ are identically distributed (Fig. \ref{fig:main_fig}).
-To achieve this, both embedded datasets need to be unbiased towards each other. $OBS$ and $ESM$ are biased towards each other in terms of statistical biases between the distributions and biases between small-scale patterns visible in the spatial power spectral density (PSD) (Fig S2A).
+The goal of $f$ and $g$ is to map OBS and ESM to a shared embedding space, where $f(OBS)$ and $g(ESM)$ are identically distributed (Fig. \ref{fig:main_fig}).
+To achieve this, both embedded datasets need to be unbiased towards each other.
+OBS and ESM are biased towards each other in terms of statistical biases between distributions and biases between small-scale patterns visible in the spatial power spectral density (PSD) (fig.~\ref*{fig:era5_bc_eval}A).

-As mentioned earlier, the input to the embedding transformation $f$ is 0.25° ERA5 data, which is first downsampled, then upsampled and pre-processed.
-The input to the embedding transformation $g$ is the upsampled and pre-processed 0.25° GFDL data.
+As mentioned earlier, the input for the embedding transformation $f$ is 0.25° ERA5 data, which is first preprocessed, then downsampled and upsampled.
+The input to the embedding transformation $g$ is the preprocessed and upsampled 0.25° GFDL data.
 By first downsampling ERA5 to 1° and then upsampling it to 0.25° we ensure that the fields match the information content of the original 1° GFDL fields.